PelleLille/hsl-docs/functions.rst

 .. function:: is_array(a)

   Returns true if the type of a is an array.

   :param any a: the input
   :return: the result
+  :rtype: boolean

+.. function:: is_boolean(a)

+  Returns true if the type of a is a boolean.

+  :param any a: the input
+  :return: the result